dallasrlones/bit-trader/README.md

 ## Limits

-  We are limited to 2.6 API calls in a single second, thus every 1 second a fetch will be made to get the most recent pricing
+  We are limited to 120 API calls in a single second

 ## TO-DO

-  Get rid of the shitty npm module and just use axios that thing has tons of security issues

-  Fuck coinbase use OANDA